-There are currently around 30,000 investment funds available globally that invest in a myriad of asset classes.
-However, since the financial crisis we have seen a new breed of fund launched onto the market.
-Many, if not all, claim to be the alternative to traditional investments and the answer to volatility, downside risk and market corrections.
-On the face of it they may look attractive, but what lies beneath the ‘straplines’, and how should one go about assessing how reliable they really are?
+With so many funds available, it is important to learn how to protect your investments.
+However, since the financial crisis, we have seen a new breed of fund launched onto the market.
+Many, if not all, claim to be the alternative to traditional investments and the answer to volatility, downside risk, and market corrections.
+On the face of it, they may look attractive, but what lies beneath the ‘straplines’, and how should one go about assessing how reliable they really are?
 It seems that every other day a new investment scandal hits the headlines.
 Whether it is pension busting in terms of QROPS, or the collapse of poorly managed funds, the result is always negative for the financial services industry.
-In my opinion the choice of underlying funds appear to follow a similar pattern in that none would pass the 4-layers test on how to protect your investments.
+In my opinion, the choice of underlying funds appear to follow a similar pattern in that none would pass the 4-layers test on how to protect your investments.
 I always apply these when recommending investment products and services.
 Let’s look at these in a bit more detail:

-All funds have to be domiciled somewhere, however territories vary enormously in terms of investor protection legislation.
-Within Europe we have an almost unlimited choice of funds and have access to some of the most protected territories in the world.
-Why then would anyone wish to invest in funds based in faraway territories such as the British Virgin Isles, or the Caymans that don’t have robust investor protection in place?
+All funds have to be domiciled somewhere; however, territories vary enormously in terms of investor protection legislation.
+Within Europe, we have an almost unlimited choice of funds and have access to some of the most protected territories in the world.
+Why would anyone wish to invest in funds based in faraway territories such as the British Virgin Isles or the Caymans that don’t have robust investor protection?
 Although there are many funds based in these territories which are well managed and have good track records, it is an unfortunate fact that many ‘duds’ are also based there.
-On the other hand, most of Western Europe and associated offshore territories such as the Channel Isles and the Isle of Man do have strong investor protection in place along with established processes and procedures to follow should anything go wrong.
+On the other hand, most Western Europe and associated offshore territories such as the Channel Isles and the Isle of Man have strong investor protection and established processes and procedures to follow should anything go wrong.

 Status of funds

-Beware of funds that are unregulated.
+Beware of unregulated funds.
 If a fund is a ’UCIS’ (Unregulated Collective Investment Scheme), your right to protection becomes severely limited irrespective of where the fund might be domiciled.
-Indeed, the Financial Conduct Authority in the UK has banned the sale of such funds to anyone with less than £250,000 to invest, or to individuals who earn less than £100,000 per annum.
+Indeed, the Financial Conduct Authority in the UK has banned the sale of such funds to anyone with less than £250,000 to invest or to individuals who earn less than £100,000 per annum.
 This type of fund should only be purchased by ‘sophisticated investors’ who can demonstrate that they fully understand the structure and are willing to waive any rights of redress should one fail.
 We have witnessed many such funds collapse or close their doors to redemptions in recent years.
-Sometimes it is easy to see the hidden risks from the outset, but all too often these funds are marketed using emotive language and pledges of guaranteed returns and capital protection.
-Remember, it’s always easy to get into these funds, but rarely easy to get out when things go wrong.
+Sometimes it is easy to see the hidden risks from the outset.
+Still, all too often, these funds are marketed using emotive language and pledges of guaranteed returns and capital protection.
+Remember, it’s always easy to get into these funds but often difficult to get out when things go wrong.
 The fund managers are always well ahead of the general public and will close a fund long before you will be able to get your money out.
 As a rule of thumb, you should be very careful when offered esoteric investments such as those which use excessive leverage (borrowing), have limited liquidity, or depend on markets you can’t possibly be familiar with.
-Examples such as fine wines, off-plan property overseas, and loans to lawyers are recent examples; however there are many more out there.
+Examples such as fine wines, off-plan property overseas, and loans to lawyers are recent examples; however, there are many more out there.

-It goes without saying that the company who manages or holds your investments should have an enviable track record and the financial strength to be able to provide redress if/when problems arise (assuming they are at fault of course).
-Sadly, almost all of the funds and investments we’ve seen fail recently have no such protection in place, as many are start-ups which depend entirely on their particular theme working as designed to do.
-As mentioned previously, funds can be closed very quickly and the main perpetrators of the failure can disappear into the ether.
+It goes without saying that the company that manages or holds your investments should have an enviable track record and the financial strength to be able to provide redress if/when problems arise (assuming they are at fault, of course).
+Sadly, almost all of the funds and investments we’ve seen fail recently have no such protection in place, as many are start-ups that depend entirely on their particular theme working as designed to do.
+As mentioned previously, funds can be closed very quickly, and the main perpetrators of the failure can disappear into the ether.
 One indicator of financial strength is that of liquidity.
 In other words, how quickly can you redeem your investment?
 If a fund is traded daily, you should always be able to access your cash with a minimum of delay.
-However, if your funds are valued on a weekly or even monthly basis, you are taking additional risk which should in most cases be avoided.
+However, if your funds are valued on a weekly or even monthly basis, you are taking additional risks which should, in most cases, be avoided.
 Some funds even have a 3 month redemption period, which means that you may have to wait quite a while before getting your money back.
-Well managed equity and bond funds are priced daily; this doesn’t protect you from adverse market movements, you can however be confident that your money isn’t going to be locked away for an indeterminate time.
-I am aware of funds which closed more than 3 years ago; some are still inaccessible with no sign of any immediate change.
+Well-managed equity and bond funds are priced daily; this doesn’t protect you from adverse market movements.
+You can, however, be confident that your money isn’t going to be locked away for an indeterminate time.
+I am aware of funds that closed more than 3 years ago; some are still inaccessible with no sign of any immediate change.